Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Spring Branch Academic Institute students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 2: STUDENT GROWTH: Spring Branch Academic Institute will increase the percentage of students demonstrating STAAR Redesign academic growth in reading and math by 1 percentage point or ≥ to 85%.
+Performance Objective 2: STUDENT GROWTH: By June 2026, Spring Branch Academic Institute will increase the percentage of annual growth points earned by students demonstrating STAAR academic growth in reading language arts and math by 1 percentage point or ≥ 85%.

 Strategy 1: The SBAI Counselor and teachers will pull MAP and IXL data to target TEKS gaps and address those during instruction.